 The orcs arrive and Radagast, saying he will lead them away, takes off with his rabbit sleigh.
 The travelling party make their way across a hilly open area while the orcs chase the brown wizard.
-One orc tracks them down and the fight draws the others.
-Gandalf leads them into a deep crevice in the rocks; the orcs are driven off by elvish horsemen.
+However, one orc tracks them down and the fight draws the others.
+Gandalf leads them into a deep crevice in the rocks before the orcs are driven off by elvish horsemen.

-Travelling through the cave, the party comes out over Rivendell, Thorin angrily declares this was Gandalf's plan all along.
+Travelling through the cave, the party comes out near Rivendell, home of Elrond.
+Thorin angrily declares this was Gandalf's plan all along.
 Elrond appears with his riders and greets Gandalf and the dwarves warmly.
 Gandalf convinces Thorin to show Elrond the map.
-Elrond notices it has to be read on the same calendar day and same half moon as when it was written, which luckily is that day.
+Elrond notices it has to be read on the same calendar day during the same phase of the moon as when it was written, which luckily is that night.
 Blue letters glow on the map under the moonlight.
 Elrond translates the instructions on how to find the entrance to the Lonely Mountain.
-They need to be in a certain spot on a certain day in late summer and the setting sun will show the door.
+They need to be in a certain spot on the mountainside on a certain day in late summer and the setting sun will show the door.

 Later, Gandalf meets with Saruman, Galadriel, and Elrond.
-They discuss the necromancer and some looming portents of evil.
+They discuss the mysterious necromancer and some looming portents of evil.
+Saruman seems indifferent, saying that the evil spirit was vanquished centuries before and couldn't possibly gain enough power to return, much less materialize again.
 Gandalf produces the object wrapped in cloth that he received from Radagast: an evil sword, a Morgul blade, that was supposed to have been buried deep in a mountain.
 Galadriel silently promises aid to Gandalf when needed.
-Meanwhile the dwarves and Bilbo continue their journey.
+Meanwhile, the dwarves and Bilbo continue their journey.

 Climbing a mountain, the party is caught in the midst of a battle as three stone giants come alive and start fighting each other.
-They manage to survive and take refuge in a cave.
+Bilbo and the dwarves manage to survive and take refuge in a cave.
 Thorin berates Bilbo again for having to save his life.
 That night, discouraged, Bilbo prepares to sneak away.
-In the distance the orcs come their way.
-Just as Bilbo's sword glows blue the floor opens up and the party falls into a crevice and onto a wooden platform, where they are surrounded and taken prisoner by goblins.
+Bofur tries to convince him to stay, but Bilbo still feels he isn't prepared for the life of adventure the dwarves are accustomed to.
+Suddenly, Bilbo's sword glows blue, the floor opens up and the party falls into a crevice and onto a wooden platform, where they are surrounded and taken prisoner by goblins.

 Bilbo and Gollum trade wits and Bilbo has the final riddle; he asks Gollum what he has in his pocket.
 Gollum is enraged (this isn't a standard riddle) and refuses to uphold the deal.
 Bilbo slips the ring on his finger and is surprised that he has become invisible to Gollum.
 Gandalf and the dwarves reach the bottom and run past Bilbo and Gollum to escape from the goblin caves.
 Bilbo has a chance to kill Gollum but relents and just jumps over him.
 Gollum is further enraged.
 Bilbo also escapes in to the daylight, where the goblins can't immediately follow.

-The wargs appear and chase the group to the edge of a cliff where they all climb trees.
+Suddenly, Azog and his wargs appear and chase the group to the edge of a cliff where they all climb trees.
 But the snarling beasts cut the branches and topple the trees.
 Gandalf catches a butterfly, whispers to it, and releases it.
-Azog appears on his white warg, Thorin is stunned to see him still alive.
+When Azog appears on his white warg, Thorin is stunned to see him still alive.
 Gandalf hurls pine-cone fireballs at the enemy below, and soon the area is in flames and the animals retreat.
-Cornered, Thorin decides to attack and rushes toward Azog.
-But he is knocked down and close to death.
+Cornered, Thorin decides to attack and rushes toward Azog, but is knocked down and seemingly a meal for Azog's mount.
 Bilbo joins in the counterattack, saving Thorin from death.
 The other dwarves follow.
 The orcs are gaining the upper hand when a flock of huge eagles arrives and starts tossing the orcs off the cliff and carrying the dwarves away.
 Finally the last tree topples but Gandalf is saved by an eagle.
 The eagles carry the group to the top of a rock set in the middle of a river.
-Thorin revives and is grateful to Bilbo, apologizing for doubting him.
+Thorin revives and is grateful to Bilbo, apologizing for doubting him, stating he couldn't have been more wrong about Bilbo's bravery in battle.
 They look in the distance to the Lonely Mountain.

 A thrush flies toward the gates of the old dwarf redoubt and bangs on a nut.
-Inside the dragon arouses from a pile of gold coins.
+Inside, Smaug arouses from a pile of gold coins, opening one eye.